 Older treated woods were often preserved with arsenic, when you burn this wood you are releasing arsenic into the air.
 This simple test can help you avoid burning inorganic arsenic.
 Additionally, painted woods release chemicals when burnt.

 Due to its salt content the chlorine can transform into carcinogens, which you don’t want to expose yourself to.
-Although the salt may produce pretty flames it’s best to keep this out of your fire.
+Although the salt may produce pretty flames, it’s best to keep this out of your fire.

-Logs more than 5 inches in diameter must be recut before using.
+Logs more than 5 inches in diameter must be recut before use.
 Throwing large logs onto a fire is a waste of time, be sure to split your logs for maximum efficiency.
 A great tool to help you get the job done is a

 Identifying what you need from your fire and the available species in your area are essential steps for choosing the best firewood for you.
-The next time you are shopping around keep this guide in mind!
+The next time you are shopping around, keep this guide in mind!

 Common Firewood Terms (Jargon)

-To ensure you aren’t lost when shopping around for firewood there are three important terms to recognize:
+To ensure you aren’t lost when shopping around for firewood, there are three important terms to recognize:

-- Cord: Unit of measurement, when purchasing firewood you purchase it by the cord, a cord is 8′ long x 4′ high x 4′ deep.
+- Cord: Unit of measurement.
+When purchasing firewood, you purchase it by the cord.
+A cord is 8′ long x 4′ high x 4′ deep.